Why You Typically Need Time to Transition Into Tactical Fitness - Special Ops Levels

 New Block Periodization System to Maintain Strengths and Improve Weaknesses at the same time.
 See 3:1 Block Periodization System for full details but here is a brief description:

 Do three weeks of a cycle that you need the most work (weakness), follow it with a week of your strengths.
-We did this over the Winter Lift Cycle this year and saw incredible results with people maintaining their PST scores as well as gaining strength during the lift cycle.
+We did this over the Winter Lift Cycle this year and saw incredible results, with people maintaining their PST scores and gaining strength throughout the cycle.

 My most recent programs that walk you through these four cycles with 12 weeks of each season in two programs.